Thérèse Coffey: Secretary of State for Environment, Food and Rural Affairs

 She resigned from the role on 13 November 2023 during a cabinet reshuffle, stating "I consider it is now the right time to step back from government".
 In a BBC Radio interview on 15 November, Coffey cited work-related stress as a reason for her resignation, stating that she had "nearly died" after becoming ill because of the stress of being a minister five years previously.

 At the general election on 4 July 2024, Coffey lost her seat in parliament.

 House of Lords

 Coffey was nominated for a life peerage by Conservative leader Kemi Badenoch in late 2024.
 She was created Baroness Coffey, of Saxmundham in the County of Suffolk and of Grassendale in the City of Liverpool, on 17 January 2025, and was introduced to the House of Lords on 21 January.

+In September 2026, in the House of Lords, Coffey said that the "pension triple lock" should be reviewed and that it should "probably" be scrapped and changed into a "double lock" or different system.

 Personal life

 Coffey is single and is described as a private person.
 Coffey employed her sister Clare as a secretary in her parliamentary office starting in 2015.

 Coffey is an avid football fan, supporting Liverpool Football Club.
 She signed an early day motion in 2011, set down by Labour Liverpool Walton MP Steve Rotheram, requesting a knighthood for Kenny Dalglish.
 She enjoys gardening, karaoke, and music.

 In an interview with The Sunday Times, Coffey said she spent a month in hospital in 2018 after the stress of being a government minister led to a brain abscess.